Our vision and objectives

-- To foster a stronger sense of belonging in the UK among its Muslim communities.
+Amal works with many partners to support creative endeavours that increase understanding of Britain’s Muslim communities among others and foster a stronger sense of belonging in the UK among our Muslim communities.

-At Amal, we believe that engagement in arts and cultural activity broadens horizons and forges common ground within and between communities.
-We hope to touch the lives of many, creating greater understanding and bringing people together in creative, innovative and exciting ways.
+We believe that engagement in arts and cultural activity broadens horizons and forges common ground within and between communities.
+Amal means “hope” in Arabic.
+It is our hope to touch the lives of many, building greater understanding and bringing people together in creative, innovative and exciting ways.

 Since 2017, as a programme of the Saïd Foundation, Amal has supported 51 partners to deliver 63 projects, encompassing a variety of art forms and over 1,200 events.
 The projects were chosen to reflect diversity, including gender, ethnicity, age and disability, and engaged both mainstream and harder-to-reach audiences from Aberdeen to Brighton in arts venues, museums, theatres, schools, places of worship, at festivals and in the community.

 Amal has consulted widely, listened carefully and made sure to reflect the rich diversity of our Muslim communities in our work.
 We are proud to enable diverse Muslim voices to be heard and encounters within and across communities to take place.
 Amal is now widely recognised, with an online presence and visibility which grows year-on-year.
 We have hugely experienced advisers and an extensive network of organisations, artists, cultural workers and others.
 We are committed to sharing our learning and to convening and connecting organisations, communities and artists to help maximise the value of their and our work.